nickw1/lilt/README.md

 First of all, a quick word on what `lilt` is not.
 It is not, and does not aim to be, a full Virtual Learning Environment (VLE).
 Students do not provide their personal details at all, providing a private and anonymous environment. `lilt` does not aim to assess students over the period of a whole module, but just aims to check their understanding of the current topic.

+It's also geared at tutors who are happy using HTML (and Markdown, though support for the latter is not yet implemented) to write their notes.
+Notes are expected to be provided in plain HTML, or in due course, in Markdown; it does not yet support PowerPoint slides for example and may not for some considerable time.

 ## What lilt can do